 1.5.
-Progression to Senior Units
+Summary of Enrolment Advice

-- In general, you need 12 credit points of intermediate Mathematics to qualify for a normal level unit of senior Mathematics. - If your major interest is in pure or applied Mathematics, then you are strongly encouraged to enrol in 6 units (36 credit points) of intermediate Mathematics.
-If you are considering doing honours in Mathematics, the units should include the core advanced units. - Students intending to specialise in Applied Mathematics should choose at least 3 units (18 credit points) from the units labelled "Applied" or "Pure and Applied".
+- In general, you need 12 credit points of intermediate Mathematics to qualify for a normal level unit of senior Mathematics. - If your major interest is in Mathematics or Statistics then you are strongly encouraged to enrol in at least 4 units (24 credit points) of Mathematics and Statistics.
+If you are considering doing honours in Applied Mathematics, the units should include MATH2961 and MATH2965.
+If you are considering doing honours in Pure Mathematics, the units should include MATH2961, MATH2962 and MATH2968. - Students intending to specialise in Applied Mathematics should choose at least 3 units (18 credit points) from the units labelled "Applied" or "Pure and Applied".
 The units should include MATH2061 or MATH2961, and MATH2065 or MATH2965. - Students intending to specialise in Pure Mathematics should choose at least 3 units (18 credit points) from the units labelled "Pure" or "Pure and Applied".
-These should include MATH2061 or MATH2961. - Computer Science students should normally include both MATH2069 and STAT2012 among their choices, and strongly consider MATH2068. - Physics students would be well-advised to do MATH2061 and MATH2065. - Prospective teachers of mathematics should basically do as many mathematics and/or statistics units as their degree program will allow: all of MATH2061, MATH2063, MATH2065, MATH2068, MATH2069, MATH2070, STAT2011 and STAT2012 contain material that may be of use to a teacher.
+These should include MATH2061 or MATH2961.
+For advanced students MATH2962 and MATH2968 should be included. - Students intending to specialise in Statistics should enrol in STAT2011 or STAT2911, and also STAT2012 or STAT2912.
+Intending honours students should choose the advanced versions. - Students intending to specialise in Financial Mathematics and Statistics should enrol in MATH2070 or MATH2970, STAT2011 or STAT2911, and STAT2012 or STAT2912. - Engineering students (excluding chemical engineering) are required to do either MATH2061 or MATH2067, and would be well advised to do MATH2065.
+(Check with the Engineering Faculty to see which of MATH2061 or MATH2067 specified for your degree program.) - Information Technology students should normally include MATH2069 as one of their choices, and strongly consider MATH2063, MATH2068 and STAT2012. - Students whose interest lies in Physics, Chemistry or other sciences would be well-advised to do MATH2061 and MATH2065. - Prospective teachers of mathematics should basically do as many mathematics and/or statistics units as their degree program will allow: for example, MATH2061, MATH2063, MATH2065, MATH2068, MATH2069, STAT2011 and STAT2012 all contain material that may be of use to a teacher.